Webber Naturals Is a Proud Supporter of

-If you want the omega-3 benefits of fish without eating fish, or find it challenging to meet the recommended intake through a plant-based diet alone, Webber Naturals offers a range of quality and sustainable omega-3 supplements to complement a healthy diet.
+If you want the omega-3 benefits of fish without eating fish, or find it challenging to meet the recommended intake through a plant-based diet alone, Webber Naturals offers a range of high-quality omega-3 supplements to complement a healthy diet.

-Third-party certification by International Verified Omega-3 (IVO) guarantee that the fish oils used are of the highest quality, in addition to being sustainably harvested.
+Third-party certification by International Verified Omega-3 (IVO) guarantees that the fish oils used are of the highest quality, in addition to being sustainably harvested.

 IVO is a marine oil testing and certification program that adheres to the world’s highest standards for purity and potency verification.
 To obtain the IVO seal, products must pass a comprehensive set of quality checks including tests for as many as 400 potential contaminants.

 EFAs include omega-3 and omega-6.
 We tend to have plenty of omega-6 in our diet, but are often lacking vital omega-3 EFAs such as EPA and DHA.
 These are essential for cardiovascular and cognitive health, normal inflammatory responses, and the development and maintenance of a healthy nervous system, brain, and vision.